Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 Resulting in incorrect answers and inconsistent behavior between runs.

 Okay our tasks are like kids that don't share well, so how do we avoid these problems?
-One idea is to give each task its own copy of `fact` and at the end figure out how combine them into a final answer.
+One idea is to give each task its own copy of `fact` and at the end figure out how to combine them into a final answer.

 As turns out, Chapel does the first half of that for us!
 It gives each task its own private copy of `fact` called a